-Uh oh - Microsoft confirms 128GB Surface Pro only has 83GB of free storage
+Microsoft has revealed that the incoming 128GB Surface Pro tablet will only come with 83GB of free storage space.

 The Redmond company confirmed the news in an email to tech website Softpedia, and put the figure down to the presence of the Windows 8 operating system and the pre-installed applications on the tablet.